Best Handgun Ammo for Self-Defense in Common Calibers

 - Case: Brass

-The 44 Mag was touted as the most powerful handgun cartridge when it first came out.
-This made many big game hunters eager to try it, and it performed up to their standards.
-However, since its introduction, a few more powerful handgun cartridges have hit the market.
+The 44 Magnum was touted as the world’s most powerful handgun cartridge on its introduction to the market in 1955.
+This made many big game hunters eager to try it, and it lived up to their standards.

 The 44 Mag is still loved by many big game hunters – especially those who appreciate a little protection against aggressive bears.
 It takes a lot of power to drop a grizzly before it can turn you into chopped cheese, and the 44 Mag is pretty much the weakest round you would be advised to carry for big bear defense.